-The sources of insurance law in New Zealand are primarily from the law of contract, as well as insurance principles at common law.
+The sources of insurance law in New Zealand come primarily from the law of contract, as well as from insurance principles at common law.
 There are some specific statutes that apply to particular types of insurance (for example, the Life Insurance Act 1908 and Marine Insurance Act 1908).
 Two other relevant statutes are the following.

 Reinsurance contracts are generally regulated by the common law.

-Insurance and reinsurance activity in New Zealand is regulated both in terms of conduct and prudential requirements.
+Insurance and reinsurance activity in New Zealand is regulated in terms of both conduct and prudential requirements.
 New Zealand’s Reserve Bank (RBNZ) regulates insurers and reinsurers carrying on insurance business in New Zealand.
 The Financial Markets Authority (FMA) monitors insurers in relation to the financial advice they give and investment products they sell (including policies of insurance).

 Insurers providing services to retail customers must be members of an approved dispute resolution scheme.
 This does not apply to reinsurers.

 Life insurance policies must comply with the Financial Markets Conduct Act 2013 (policies sold after 1 December 2014).

 Codes of conduct apply to most insurers.
 Almost all life insurers belong to the Financial Services Council, which has a Code of Conduct members must comply with.
 The Insurance Council of New Zealand (ICNZ), of which most major insurers are members, also has a Fair Insurance Code that requires its members to act ethically and to be financially sound.